base-org/web/apps/base-docs/base-camp/docs/introduction-to-solidity/introduction-to-solidity-overview.md

 - **Structs**
   - Construct a struct (user-defined type) that contains several different data types
   - Declare members of the struct to maximize storage efficiency
-  - Describe constraints related to assignment of structs depending on the types the contain
+  - Describe constraints related to assignment of structs depending on the types they contain
 - **Inheritance**
   - Write a smart contract that inherits from another contract
 - **Imports**